Finding The Right Tax Preparer

 - If your preparer claims to be part of a professional association, visit the website to make sure they are actually a member.
 You can also contact the association to inquire about any complaints that may have been made against the preparer.

 Taking these steps will help weed out problematic tax preparers and provide more information about others you may want to hire instead.
 The tax preparer industry is relatively unregulated, which means that unethical preparers can exist under the radar more easily.
-As always, if you have any questions, please contact us.
+As always, if you have any questions, please contact us by calling 888-691-9319 or fill out this short form to get started.

 Check out these blogs for information on related topics: